CitalKishan/offlineFirstPrototype/README.md

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.
 - [Discord community](https://chat.expo.dev): Chat with Expo users and ask questions.

 # offlineFirstPrototype

+-Testing steps before commiting to git

+Internet connected
+Upload image
+check if uploaded
+Delete Image
+check if deleted
+Upload multiple images
+check if all uploaded
+delete one image
+check if deleted
+delete all images
+check if deleted

+Internet off
+upload image
+turn internet on
+check image uploaded to cloud
+turn internet off
+delete image
+turn internet on
+check if image is deleted from cloud turn internet off upload multiple images turn internet on check for how many images uploaded turn internet off delete one image turn internet on check if image is deleted from cloud turn internet off delete all images turn internet on check if all images are deleted from cloud

+Persistent storage
+upload image
+force stop the app
+reopen the app
+check if upload images are still there delete image upload multiple images force stop the app reopen the app check if uploaded images are still there delete all images

+Pick image again at the time of uploading the image Pick multiple images again at the time of uploading the image